 He also has a proven record when it comes to investing in education and infrastructure, support and programs for senior citizens, preserving open space, supporting enhanced wellness and recreational opportunities, fostering our diverse community, and aggressive measures to eliminate neighborhood blight and crime.

-Mayor Galvin’s approach is rooted in a belief there are always ways to improve ourselves and the community in which we live.
-His public service is a well-known outward expression of affection and devotion to his hometown, where he grew up on the city’s West Side and graduated from Woburn High School.
+Mayor Galvin’s public service has always been an expression of devotion to his hometown, where he grew up on the city’s West Side and graduated from Woburn High School.
 He went on to earn an undergraduate business management degree from Providence College, and then a law degree from the New England School of Law.

 He is married to Eileen (Perry), a registered nurse at Massachusetts General Hospital, and together the Galvins have raised their four children, Kayla, Alexi, Robert, and Mackenzie, here in Woburn.

 As it has since he first took office, Mayor Galvin’s office door remains open to all of Woburn’s residents.

 Please submit your proclamation requests via the online form here.